 Show that consistency in all areas of care

 Work well with the agency and their caseworker and a repour develops between the two parties

 WHAT QUALITIES MAKE A GOOD CARER?

 Aboriginal children in care need consistency in all areas of their life, whether it be routine, regular meals, boundaries or stability and in that consistency they will gradually over time start to feel safe again.
-And therefore the children will be able to start to develop healthy relationships with their care givers and slowly they will be able to in return show love, which is something not all of our children are capable of showing because many of them over the years have built up a wall between their emotions and themselves, this ability of self-preservation allows the child to never have their feelings hurt.
+Children will then be able to start to develop healthy relationships with their care givers and slowly they will be able to in return show love.
+This is something not all of our children are capable of showing because many of them over the years have built up a wall between their emotions and themselves, this ability of self-preservation allows the child to never have their feelings hurt.